 Garden chemicals can be harmful to humans, pets, wildlife and waterways.
 The good news is there are many surprisingly easy ways to care for your lawn and garden that avoid putting your family and neighbors at risk.

-Pledge to eliminate pesticides like "weed and feed" on your lawn and yard and receive a free yard sign and magnet in honor of your commitment.* The magnet features Metro and OSU Master Gardeners contact information for easy access to trained volunteers who can answer your gardening questions and support your good effort to reduce your use of pesticides.
-And the yard sign lets your neighbors know that your yard is healthy and safe.
+Pledge to eliminate pesticides like "weed and feed" on your lawn and yard and receive a free yard sign in honor of your commitment.
+The yard sign lets your neighbors know that your yard is healthy and safe.

-If a pledge to eliminate is too big a step to take right away, pledge to reduce pesticides on your lawn and we'll send you the magnet.
+If a pledge to eliminate is too big a step to take right away, pledge to reduce pesticides on your lawn instead.

 Ready to take the pledge?
 Your family, pets, and neighbors thank you!